-· Sustain the diversity and independents of the philanthropic sector.
+· Sustain the diversity and independence of the philanthropic sector.

 · Encourage the growth of philanthropy and charitable giving.